French Liberation Army: Division of the French Armed Forces

 The appeal by Philippe Pétain, marshal of France, nicknamed the "Hero of Verdun" to "cease fighting" that was broadcast on the 17th of June, 1940 on French national radio and the response by Charles de Gaulle to keep up the resistance on the British radio network the BBC the next day divided the remnants of the French Army that had just been defeated.

 On the one hand, the large majority of this force, the Armistice Army, was loyalist and obeyed the government installed in Vichy in the Zone libre (Not occupied by the German Wehrmacht, but effectively submissive to the German government).
 On the other, a minority force considered Vichy "rebels" and as such considered them condemned to death, was the Free French Forces.
-The FFL recognized the authority of Charles de Gaulle, a colonel who had been named brigadier general on a temporary basis on the field of battle, then as under secretary of state at war and who defended the idea of Georges Mandel to continue to fight with a government based in French North Africa and to mobilize the French Colonial Empire, which, at the time, was the second largest in the world after the British colonial empire.
+The FFL recognised the authority of Charles de Gaulle, a colonel who had been named brigadier general on a temporary basis on the field of battle, then as under secretary of state at war and who defended the idea of Georges Mandel to continue to fight with a government based in French North Africa and to mobilise the French Colonial Empire, which, at the time, was the second largest in the world after the British colonial empire.